Web Scraping in 2026: Why AI-Generated Crawlers Are Winning

 Where We Go From Here

 The web isn't getting simpler.
 Sites are more dynamic, more JavaScript-heavy, and more aggressively defended against scraping, which means traditional approaches will only become more fragile over time.
-But the demand for web data is only growing, with e-commerce intelligence, competitive pricing, market research, and AI training data all hungry for structured web data at scale.
+But the demand for ecommerce data is only growing: competitive pricing, catalog enrichment, market research, and increasingly, structured data to power AI shopping agents.

-Ready to try vibe scraping at scale?
+Ready to try vibe scraping for ecommerce?
 Get started with Extralt and see how AI-generated crawlers can transform your data operations.

 Footnotes